mehulsingh750-dev/University/BIOL 1101/Chapter 10.md

 			- Most common allele (+ symbol)
 			- Usually dominant
 	- Genetic Recombination
-		- Alleles that are linked on the *same* chromosme can exc
+		- Alleles that are linked on the *same* chromosome can exchange segments between homologous chromosomes
+		- This occures while homologus chromomes pair during